zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/imetadataimport-getfieldprops-method.md

 ## <a name="parameters"></a>Parameter
  `mb`
- [in] Ein FieldDef-Token, das Feld zum Abrufen der zugehörigen Metadaten für darstellt.
+ [in] A FieldDef token that represents the field to get associated metadata for.

  `pClass`
- [out] Ein Zeiger auf ein TypeDef-Token, das den Typ der Klasse darstellt, das Feld gehört.
+ [out] A pointer to a TypeDef token that represents the type of the class that the field belongs to.

  `szField`
- [out] Der Name des Felds.
+ [out] The name of the field.

  `cchField`
- [in] Die Größe in Zeichen des Puffers für *SzField*.
+ [in] The size in wide characters of the buffer for *szField*.

  `pchField`
- [out] Die tatsächliche Größe des zurückgegebenen Puffers.
+ [out] The actual size of the returned buffer.

  `pdwAttr`
- [out] Flags, die mit den Metadaten des Felds.
+ [out] Flags associated with the field's metadata.

  `ppvSigBlob`
- [in] Ein Zeiger auf die binäre Metadatenwert, der die Felder beschrieben werden.
+ [in] A pointer to the binary metadata value that describes the field.

  `pcbSigBlob`
- [out] Die Größe in Bytes der `ppvSigBlob`.
+ [out] The size in bytes of `ppvSigBlob`.

  `pdwCPlusTypeFlag`
- [out] Ein Flag, das den Wert des Felds angibt.
+ [out] A flag that specifies the value type of the field.

  `ppValue`
- [out] Ein konstanter Wert für das Feld.
+ [out] A constant value for the field.

  `pcchValue`
- [out] Die Größe in Zeichen des `ppValue`, oder NULL, wenn keine Zeichenfolge vorhanden ist.
+ [out] The size in chars of `ppValue`, or zero if no string exists.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll enthalten
+ **Library:** Included as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]